 According to the Society for Human Resources Management/Globoforce semi-annual survey of HR leadership practices, companies with recognition programs experienced 22 percent lower employee turnover rates.

-What’s more important is that these metrics scales directly to frequency of recognition.
+What’s more important is that these metrics scale directly to the frequency of recognition.
 Infrequent feedback has 30-40 percent less impact than more regular contact with employees.

 Managing a team remotely or just working from home almost always has a punk vibe to it.
 You’ve beaten the system.
 You may still work for The Man, but you’re doing it in your jammies.
 You're on top of the world.

 Or so it may seem at first glance.

 Although, the tides are changing, and if there is any truth to the experiments conducted by Nicholas Bloom, professor of economics at Stanford University, working from home has too big of an advantage to dismiss it entirely.

-Last piece of advice for remote managers would be to use online collaboration technology to give quick insights into your team and to stay enegaged by setting and tracking team progress.
+The last piece of advice for remote managers would be to use online collaboration technology to give quick insights into your team and to stay engaged by setting and tracking team progress.
 One of these tools is Weekdone, which has helped hundreds of remote teams to stay productive and engaged.